“The Word became flesh and dwelt among us.”

 One way the Word becomes flesh and moves among us is through the particular words we—with all our limitations of imagination and vocabulary—choose to grapple with the ineffable, the infinite, the immanent mystery that is God dwelling within us.

-In his interview last fall, Pope Francis reflected that the first word of his Latin motto, Miserando atque Eligendo, didn’t translate well into Italian or Spanish.
+In his interview of fall, 2013, Pope Francis reflected that the first word of his Latin motto, Miserando atque Eligendo, didn’t translate well into Italian or Spanish.
 (Its English translation sounds no better to my ears: “by having mercy.”)
-To capture the sense he desired, the pope coined a new word in Spanish—misericordiando.
+To capture the sense he desired, the Pope coined a new word in Spanish—misericordiando.
 “Mercy-ing” in English.

 I fear when I make mercy an object to be dispensed, it all too easily turns into something I measure and tote up.
 Gradually, I start to see it less as a gift and more as something I unconsciously expect to be repaid.
 Mercy becomes a commodity, a precious possession I willingly dispense only to the worthy or the well-disposed, those in a position to repay me, to be merciful in return, or at least those who will be appropriately grateful for the boon.